It’s the second biggest question we get asked- how much does it cost to travel Europe? (Anybody want to guess what the most popular question is??!!)

 Motorhome repair costs while travelling Europe

 The van repairs are VERY high and were down to us forgetting to bring gas to Europe with us… because we’re silly like that!
 And also down to us removing our water pipe by scraping it on a road, causing all our fresh water to leak out!
 Oops.
-(If you missed those stories, here they are!)

 Taking a motorhome to Europe – cost to tour Europe by motorhome

 And lastly, the ferry bill was already high, but we changed our plans on when we would return so we could visit Zugspitze, the highest mountain in Germany, which meant we also paid for an extra Channel Tunnel crossing!
-So this category is actually about 1.5 times a ‘normal’ trip for a motorhome with a trailer in School holidays.
+So this category is actually about 1.5 times a ‘normal’ trip for a motorhome with a trailer during the School holidays.

 What’s not included in our costings?